RahanBenabid/Learning-Backend/README.md

 # OAuth
 ## Google OAuth
-just for better user experience, since some users don’t like to sign up (me included), so including OAuth in your website is essential
+just for better user experience, since some users don’t like to sign up (me included), so including OAuth in your website is essential, here is how the OAuth works… pretty much

 [1]:	http://localhost:8080
 [2]:	http://127.0.0.1:8080